dotnet/AspNetCore.Docs/aspnetcore/performance/caching/memory.md

 [!code-csharp[](memory/3.0sample/WebCache/Controllers/HomeController.cs?name=snippet_gct)]

-The following code gets or creates a cached entry with absolute expiration:
+The following code gets or creates a cached entry with sliding and absolute expiration:

 [!code-csharp[](memory/3.0sample/WebCache/Controllers/HomeController.cs?name=snippet9)]

+The preceding code guarantees the data will not be cached longer than the absolute time.

 <xref:Microsoft.Extensions.Caching.Memory.CacheExtensions.GetOrCreate*> , <xref:Microsoft.Extensions.Caching.Memory.CacheExtensions.GetOrCreateAsync*>, and <xref:Microsoft.Extensions.Caching.Memory.CacheExtensions.Get*> are extension methods part of the <xref:Microsoft.Extensions.Caching.Memory.CacheExtensions> class that extends the capability of <xref:Microsoft.Extensions.Caching.Memory.IMemoryCache>.
 See [IMemoryCache methods](/dotnet/api/microsoft.extensions.caching.memory.imemorycache) and [CacheExtensions methods](/dotnet/api/microsoft.extensions.caching.memory.cacheextensions) for a description of other cache methods.